 Tamarack Nature Center works with local schools to give hands-on classes on a variety of nature-based topics, including cross country skiing and snowshoeing.

-They offer a Second Fridays Homeschool program, although it’s more of a naturalist program than outdoor rec.
+They offer homeschool programs, although it’s more of a naturalist program than outdoor rec.
 If your family or group wants more active classes, let the staff there know!